Arturia MiniBrute: Design influences

 The MiniBrute uses a single oscillator, which is reminiscent of synthesizers such as the ARP Axxe of the 1970s or Roland SH-101 of the 1980s.
 Also like the SH-101, the MiniBrute gives the option to mix pure analog waveforms to generate unique shapes.
-However, at the insistence of hardware designer Yves Usson, Arturia chose to depart somewhat from these vintage synthesizers by using a modern modification of a 12 dB/octave Steiner-Parker multimode filter—like those found in rare Steiner-Parker Synthacons—rather than emulating those used in more popular machines, which were often 24 dB/octave to produce a "beefier" effect.
+However, at the insistence of hardware designer Yves Usson, Arturia chose to depart somewhat from these vintage synthesizers by using a modern modification of a 12 dB/octave Steiner multimode filter—like those found in rare Steiner-Parker Synthacons—rather than emulating those used in more popular machines, which were often 24 dB/octave to produce a "beefier" effect.
 The MiniBrute's filter also eliminates the technical limitations of more common filters, which tend to have a single mode.
 Usson had also considered emulating the Korg MS-20 filter and various others, but ultimately elected to use a filter that was not already widely available in other machines.

 Usson is known for his DIY work with synthesizers, especially modular synthesizers.
 This is reflected in some design elements of the MiniBrute.
 For example, the MiniBrute includes an effect called Brute Factor, which is a form of overdrive.
 It is inspired by the technique of rerouting the voltage-controlled amplifier (VCA) output on a Moog Minimoog to be processed through the synthesizer again.
-However, Brute Factor does not require any patching, as it is built into the MiniBrute.
+However, like the similar concept employed by Dave Smith Instruments Mopho synthesizer series from 2008, Brute Factor does not require any patching, as it is built into the MiniBrute.
+Unlike the DSI Mopho, however, the MiniBrute's 'Brute Factor' circuitry is permanently available, not broken by the connection of an actual external input.
 Additionally, Usson has made technical diagrams for the MiniBrute's circuitry available on his website, HackABrute, to encourage users to modify their machines.
 He has also included proposed modifications that have been tested.
 However, making modifications to the internal system, including those listed on the site, voids Arturia's product warranty.